Social Security has existed for 90 years. Why it may be more threatened than ever

 The so-called go-broke date — or the date at which Social Security will no longer have enough funds to pay full benefits — has been moved up to 2034, instead of last year’s estimate of 2035.
 After that point, Social Security would only be able to pay 81% of benefits, according to an annual report released in June.
 The earlier date came as new legislation affecting Social Security benefits have contributed to earlier projected depletion dates, the report concluded.

-Republicans’ new tax legislation signed into law in July will accelerate the insolvency of Social Security, said Brendan Duke at the Center on Budget and Policy Priorities.
+The new tax law signed by Trump in July will accelerate the insolvency of Social Security, said Brendan Duke at the Center on Budget and Policy Priorities.

 “They haven’t laid out an idea to fix it yet," he said.